NaveensBelandur/SourceFileSolution_task/README.md

-# Clone THe project
+# Clone The project
  Npm start

-packages used
+Packages used
 MDB react
 react-toastify